 - S-23 Corner of the lot near accessible spaces next to the Student Health Clinic

 - N-7 at Blue Phone outside of garage entrance

 - S-7 Curb on 13th St.

 - G-10 Curb at Tee Martin & Phillip Fulmer

-- G-11 Curb on Terrace Ave. (far side) outside garage entrance
+- G-11 Curb on Terrace Ave (far side) outside the garage entrance

-- G-12 Curb at entrance on White Ave.
+- G-12 Curb at the entrance on White Ave.

-- G-13 Curb at entrance between garage and Jesse Harris
+- G-13 Curb at the entrance between the garage and Jesse Harris